-Our public affairs staff is now maintaining a web page on Information for Arts Endowment applicants and grantees, which will be updated as things evolve.
+The National Endowment for the Arts (NEA) is maintaining a web page on Information for Arts Endowment applicants and grantees, which is updated as things evolve.

-Resources for Artists and Organizations
+Resources for Artists and Arts Organizations

 National Endowment for the Humanities - NEH

-The National Endowment for the Humanities (NEH) will receive $75 million in supplemental funding to assist cultural institutions affected by the coronavirus as part of the $2.2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act economic stabilization plan.
+The National Endowment for the Humanities (NEH) received $75 million in supplemental funding to assist cultural institutions affected by the coronavirus as part of the $2.2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act economic stabilization plan.
 As detailed in the Supplemental Funding FAQ on the NEH website, this emergency funding will support at-risk humanities positions and projects at museums, libraries and archives, historic sites, colleges and universities, and other cultural nonprofits that have been financially impacted by the coronavirus.